nikhiljerry29/Shop-Login/README.md

 # Books Hub.

 Basic application for book shop with JWT authentication.
-Bcrypt library is used for paassword encryption.
+Bcrypt library is used for password encryption.

 ### List of Tools Used